Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Geometry of spacelike surfaces and STCMC surfaces

 \subsection{Spacetime constant mean curvature surfaces}

 \begin{definition}[STCMC surfaces] A spacelike surface $\Sigma$ is called a \emph{surface of constant spacetime mean curvature} if

 \end{definition} These surfaces are referred to as \emph{STCMC surfaces} (spacetime constant mean curvature surfaces) since they provide a natural Lorentzian analogue of constant mean curvature (CMC) surfaces in Riemannian geometry.
 In the time-symmetric case where the spacetime splits as $M\times\mathbb R$ and the slice $M$ is totally geodesic, one has $\theta_\ell=\theta_k=H$, and the STCMC condition reduces to the classical constant mean curvature condition.

-The STCMC condition admits a natural geometric interpretation in terms of the mean curvature vector.
-Since

-it is equivalent to requiring that the length of the mean curvature vector be constant along $\Sigma$.
-In particular, when $\theta_\ell\theta_k\leq 0$ the mean curvature vector is spacelike and has constant norm.

 These surfaces arise naturally in mathematical relativity and have been studied in several recent works.
 See, for example, \cite{STCMC,kroncke2024foliations,main1local,tenan2025volume,wolff2024lellis,wolff2024effects}.
-Several geometric constructions and foliations by such surfaces have been studied in these works.